What to expect in counseling

 My counseling approach

-I also enjoy using the Enneagram (a personality typing system) in counseling to help my clients understand themselves better.
-To learn more about the Enneagram and how it can be helpful in growth and understanding, visit The Enneagram Institute.
+If you’re interested in learning more about the Enneagram and how it can be helpful in growth and understanding, visit The Enneagram Institute.